Eastern Bloc politics: Early history

 The initial issue arising in countries occupied by the Red Army in 1944 and 1945 was the manner in which to transform occupation power into control over domestic development.
 At first, western countries' willingness to support "antifascist" action and for "democratization" with a socialist element helped Soviet efforts to permit communists in their respective countries to initiate a process of gradual almost imperceptibly slow Sovietization.
 Because communists were relatively small minorities in all countries except Czechoslovakia, they were initially instructed to form coalitions in their respective countries.
+John Gunther noted in 1949 that the prime ministers of Poland, Romania, and Hungary, and eight of 26 Yugoslav government ministers were not Communist.
+Talented non-Communists willingly worked within Communist governments.

 At the war's end, concealment of the Kremlin's role was considered crucial to neutralize resistance and to make the regimes appear not only led by local people, but also to resemble "bourgeois democracies".
+Gunther said that he never saw a Russian during his tour of the Eastern Bloc.
+To maintain the pretense of independence, all Russian troops and ambassadors were hidden.
+The local rulers were all Soviet-trained, however, and often visited Moscow for orders.

 Joseph Stalin had already effectively sealed off outside access to the Soviet Union since 1935 (and until his death), effectively permitting no foreign travel inside the Soviet Union such that outsiders did not know of the political processes that had taken place therein.
 During this period, and even for 25 years after Stalin's death, the few diplomats and foreign correspondents permitted inside the Soviet Union were usually restricted to within a few miles of Moscow, their phones were tapped, their residences were restricted to foreigner-only locations and they were constantly followed by Soviet authorities.
 Dissenters who approached such foreigners were arrested.
 For many years after World War II, even the best informed foreigners did not know the number of arrested or executed Soviet citizens, or how poorly the Soviet economy had performed.

 In the other countries of the Bloc, Stalin stated that the Eastern European version of democracy was a mere modification of western "bourgeois democracy."
 Consequently, Soviet takeover of control at the outset generally followed a three-stage "bloc politics" process:

 (i) a general coalition of left-wing, antifascist forces;